Nodal Lengths in Shrinking Domains for Random Eigenfunctions on $\mathbb{S}^2$: Proof of the main results

 \subsection{Proof of Theorem \ref{CLT} (Central Limit Theorem)}

 We split this section in more subsections to make our argument clearer.
-Firstly, in 4.2.1 we show that the nodal length and the integral of $H_4(T_\ell(x))$ in the shrinking ball are fully correlated; secondly, in 4.2.2 we prove that the second chaotic component has actually a smaller order than the fourth chaotic projection.
-In 4.2.3 we compute the fourth cumulant of the ``local" sample trispectrum in order to apply Theorem 5.2.6 \cite{Peccati Nourdin} and to conclude the proof of the Central Limit Theorem in 4.2.4.
+Firstly, in \ref{correlationsubsection} we show that the nodal length and the integral of $H_4(T_\ell(x))$ in the shrinking spherical cap are fully correlated; secondly, in \ref{fourthcumulantsubsection} we compute the fourth cumulant of the ``local" sample trispectrum in order to apply the Fourth Moment Theorem (\cite{Peccati Nourdin}, Theorem 5.2.6) and to conclude the proof of the Central Limit Theorem in \ref{cltproof}.